River friendly Shropshire

 River Health Checker App

-The River Health Checker app is a simple app that helps you to monitor the health of your local water courses.
-Water pollution is the greatest threat to humans and the land we depend on, as well as the wildlife that depends on it.
+The River Health Checker app is a free app that we have produced that helps monitor the health of your local water courses.

 Every year, an estimated 8 million tonnes of litter enters the world’s oceans, mush of this washes down from our rivers.
 Plastic poses the biggest threat to marine wildlife as it doesn’t just disappear; it simply breaks down into smaller and smaller pieces, and has detrimental effects on food chains.